bitovi/testee/README.md

 # Testee

-Cross browser test reporting that will make you less testy.
+Cross browser test reporting that will make you less cranky.

 > npm install -g testee